-33. The Shadow Health and Wellbeing Board is recommended to:-
+31. The Health Overview and Scrutiny Committee is recommended to:-

-- Note progress to date in terms of the development of the Dudley Clinical Commissioning Group - Note the role that the CCG will be expected to play in the development of the Board in terms of its future commissioning strategies and intentions - Note the requirements of the CCG authorisation process and the role the Board will play in this
+- Note progress to date in terms of the development of the Dudley Clinical Commissioning Group - Note the role that the CCG will be expected to play in the development of the Health and Wellbeing Board in terms of its future commissioning strategies, the Joint Strategic Needs Assessment and the Joint Health and Wellbeing Strategy. - Note the requirements of the CCG authorisation process.